BindusekharGorintla/azure-databricks-lakehouse/README.md

 data engineering, manage workflows efficiently, and deliver reliable analytics in the cloud.
 The project covers everything from ingesting raw data to transforming it into trusted datasets ready for dashboards and reporting.

+### 🛠 Steps to Build a Lakehouse on Azure Databricks

-## 1. Explore Azure Databricks
+# 1. Set up Azure Databricks
 .
-Provision an Azure Databricks workspace
+Create an Azure Databricks workspace in your Azure portal.
 .
-Identify core workloads for Azure Databricks
+Configure clusters (compute resources) for running Spark jobs.
 .
-Use Data Governance tools Unity Catalog and Microsoft Purview
+Make sure you have access to Azure Data Lake Storage (ADLS) for storing raw data.

+# 2. Ingest Data into the Lakehouse
 .
-Describe key concepts of an Azure Databricks solution

-## 2. Perform data analysis with Azure Databricks
+Connect to different data sources (databases, APIs, files, streaming).
 .
-Ingest data using Azure Databricks.
+Use Azure Data Factory or Databricks notebooks to load data into ADLS Gen2.
 .
-Using the different data exploration tools in Azure Databricks.
+Store raw data in a Bronze layer (raw, unprocessed).

+# 3. Transform and Clean Data
 .
-Analyze data with DataFrame APIs.

-## 3. Use Apache Spark in Azure Databricks
+Use DBT, Apache Spark in Databricks to process and clean data.
 .
-Describe key elements of the Apache Spark architecture.
+Organize data into layers:
+   Bronze → raw data
+   Silver → cleaned and structured data
+   Gold → curated, business‑ready data for analytics

+.Apply schema enforcement and data quality checks (e.g., with Databricks DQX if needed).

+# 4. Enable Delta Lake

+.Store data in Delta Lake format (built on Parquet).
+.Benefits: ACID transactions, versioning, time travel, and scalable queries.
+.This makes your lakehouse reliable and easy to query.

+# 5. Manage and Track Models
 .
-Create and configure a Spark cluster.

-.
-Describe use cases for Spark.

-.
-Use Spark to process and analyze data stored in files.

-.
-Use Spark to visualize data.

-## 4. Manage data with Delta Lake

-.
-What Delta Lake is

-.
-How to manage ACID transactions using Delta Lake

-.
-How to use schema versioning and time travel in Delta Lake

-.
-How to maintain data integrity with Delta Lake

-## 5. Build data pipelines with Delta Live Tables

-.
-Describe Delta Live Tables
+Use MLflow (built into Databricks) to track experiments, models, and metrics.
+.Register models in the MLflow Model Registry for deployment.

+# 6. Query and Analyze Data
+.Use Databricks SQL or Spark SQL to query curated tables.
+.Connect BI tools (like Power BI or Tableau) to the Gold layer for dashboards.
+.Build reports and visualizations directly from trusted lakehouse tables.

+# 7. Secure and Monitor
+.Apply role‑based access control (RBAC) in Azure.
+.Monitor pipelines with Databricks jobs and logging.
+.Set alerts for failures or data quality issues.

+# 8. Scale and Optimize
+.Auto‑scale clusters for large workloads.
-.
-Ingest data into Delta Live Tables
+.Use Delta Live Tables for continuous ETL pipelines.

-.
-Use Data Pipelines for real time data processing

-## 6. Deploy workloads with Azure Databricks Workflows

-What Azure Databricks Workflows are

-The key components and benefits of Azure Databricks Workflows

-How to deploy workloads using Azure Databricks Workflows
+.Optimize queries with Z‑ordering and caching.